 List of available Triggers

-The list of available triggers are as follows:
+The list of available triggers is as follows:

 Card is created: The Business Rule will be executed if a card is created.
 This trigger is supported by all the cards.

-Note: If you create or add cards quite frequently using the Quick Add feature and you have defined a business rule using Card is created trigger, then please read this section carefully.
+Note: If you create or add cards quite frequently using the Quick Add feature and you have defined a business rule using the Card is Created trigger, then please read this section carefully.

 Card is updated: The Business Rule will be executed when a card is updated.
 For example, when the card owner is changed or the card is moved from one column to another, etc.